 David Gould, RCVS recognised specialist in Veterinary Ophthalmology, leads the ophthalmology service at Davies Veterinary Specialists.
-He is assisted by Kerry Smith, Rose Linn-Pearl, and Georgie Fricker.
+He is assisted by Georgie Fricker, Rose Linn-Pearl, Rachel Lockhart and Kerry Smith.

 ‘Dr David Gould and Georgina Fricker explain the fascination and satisfaction of investigating and treating eye diseases.
 A fascination with the eye, its structure, function and appearance, as well as an enjoyment of precision micro-surgery are shared and we see the joy for both pet and owner when vision is restored.’